 - 1. Log in to the site you want to work with. - 2.
 Find and open the asset whose workflow progress you want to see: - If the asset is currently assigned to you, select My Assignments in the Tags tree.
-(If the Tags tree is collapsed, click the Tags bar to expand it.)

-Content Server displays a list of assets currently assigned to you to work on.

-- If the asset is not currently assigned to you, enter search criteria identifying the asset into the Search field in the top bar, and click Search.

-Content Server displays a list of assets matching the criteria you specified.
-For more information on searching, see "Finding Assets," on page 92.

-3. In the list of assets, navigate to the desired asset and click its name.

-4. Select Workflow in the section selector.
+(If the Tags tree is collapsed, click the Tags bar to expand it.) - Content Server displays a list of assets currently assigned to you to work on. - If the asset is not currently assigned to you, enter search criteria identifying the asset into the Search field in the top bar, and click Search. - Content Server displays a list of assets matching the criteria you specified. - For more information on searching, see "Finding Assets," on page 92. - 3.
+In the list of assets, navigate to the desired asset and click its name. - Content Server displays the asset in the "Inspect" form. - 4.
+Select Workflow in the section selector.
 Content Server displays the asset's workflow summary: